Employees need more than just a good paycheck from a job. So, what do they really want?

 Communication plan templates like the ClickUp Communication Plan Template are built with plenty of sections where you get specific about project details, objectives, executive summary, analysis, research, and competitor analysis.
 It ensures that all important information is on one centralized document.

-3. Fostering strong culture
+3. Foster a strong workplace culture

 A strong workplace culture is the backbone of any successful business.
 It can help unite employees, build trust and motivation, and create a unique identity.